polaris-slo-cloud/stardust-go/README.md

 ## 🧠 Writing Your Own Simulation Logic

 You can plug in your own service logic by using the SimulationController in main entrypoint or by implementing [SimPlugin](./go/internal/simplugin/dummy_plugin.go) or [StatePlugin](./go/internal/stateplugin/dummy_sun_state_plugin.go).

+## 🏗️ Architecture & Extensibility

+StardustGo provides a flexible plugin architecture that allows developers to extend the simulator with custom components.
+The system is built around well-defined interfaces that enable seamless integration of new functionality.

+### Node Type Architecture

+The simulator supports extensible node types through interfaces defined in `./go/pkg/types`.
+You can implement custom component behaviors for different environments by matching interface implementations:

+- Node
+- Link
+- LinkNodeProtocol
+- Router
+- SimulationPlugin
+- StatePlugin

+For example, to add a new node type:
+1. Implement the `Node` interface from `./go/pkg/types/`
+2. Define the node's computational and networking capabilities
+3. Register the node type with the simulation framework

+### Plugin Architecture

+StardustGo supports two primary plugin types:

+#### Simulation Plugins
+Located in `./go/internal/simplugins/`, these plugins extend simulation behavior for scenario-specific simulation logic.

+#### State Plugins
+Located in `./go/internal/stateplugins/`, these plugins manage simulation state:
+- Custom state persistence mechanisms
+- Scenario-specific simulation state logic (i.e. energy consumption and usage)

 ## 🧱 Project Structure
 ```aiignore